 Exploiting the P2P route for A2P remains essential for many CPaaS to come close to achieving ‘Twilio-like’ margins.
 Though Twilio spent $1.6B a couple of years ago on some aggregators (Zipwhip and Syniverse) so its struggled with achieving GAAP (Generally Agreed Accounting Practices) profitability.

 Gray routes happen in international interconnect between carriers that do not implement AA.19 agreements.
-There’s no pricing as they assume mutual forgiveness, its a low volume international SMS routes between a large carrier and a carrier in an island nation.
+There’s no pricing as they assume mutual forgiveness, its a low volume international SMS route between a large carrier and a carrier in an island nation.
 CPaaS companies discover them and using them for sending A2P SMS for free into the large carrier.
 It’s a revenue leakage problem for the large carrier.

 The big customer theft is from AIT, Artificially Inflated Traffic.
 Twitter complained about the $60M theft per year, that is just one brand out of thousands.
 Potentially billions is being stolen from the brands by AIT.
 As discussed in Daniel Gill’s presentation on governance and certification in SMS.